 Under these guidelines each director, within three years of joining the Board, is required to accumulate 4,500 shares (6,750 for the Chairman of the Board), and to maintain at least this ownership level while serving as a member of the Board.
+Presently, all Board members are in compliance with the guidelines as they apply to them.

-The Chief Executive Officer is required to own shares of the Bank's common stock worth at least four times his annual base salary.
+The Chief Executive Officer is required to own shares of the Bank's common stock worth at least two and a half times his annual base salary.
 Other executive officers are required to own stock equal to one time their annual base salary.
 These executive officers have up to seven years to comply with this share ownership requirement, measured from the later of the date of adoption of these guidelines or the date that they became subject to the guidelines.
+All executive officers named in the Beneficial Ownership table in this Proxy Statement are in compliance with the guidelines as they apply to them.